CollaboraOnline/CollaboraOnline.github.io/content/post/faq.md

 ### Why is branding & visibility important ?

 In large part for marketing.
-By investing in OSS - you can get your brand widely known, that's really important when someone wants support or services, or a custom version of the product.
+By investing in OSS, you can get your brand widely known, that's really important when someone wants support or services, or a custom version of the product.